A call to action that gets results

 - Explain the time-element -- why now?
 What's the urgency?

-- When in doubt, cut -- if you can't tell whether something's essential to include, it probably isn't.
+- When in doubt, cut it out -- if you can't tell whether something's essential to include, it probably isn't.

 - Keep your audiences in mind -- you need to motivate people to sign, while also keeping in mind that your target may visit the page (especially if you're creating a lot of pressure).